 Can Guardant Health Raise More Cash Easily?

 We are certainly impressed with the progress Guardant Health has made over the last year, but it is also worth considering how costly it would be if it wanted to raise more cash to fund faster growth.
-Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
-Many companies end up issuing new shares to fund future growth.
+Issuing new shares, or taking on debt, are the most common ways for a listed company to raise more money for its business.
+Commonly, a business will sell new shares in itself to raise cash and drive growth.
 By comparing a company's annual cash burn to its total market capitalisation, we can estimate roughly how many shares it would have to issue in order to run the company for another year (at the same burn rate).

-Guardant Health's cash burn of US$81m is about 1.4% of its US$5.6b market capitalisation.
+Since it has a market capitalisation of US$11b, Guardant Health's US$118m in cash burn equates to about 1.1% of its market value.
 That means it could easily issue a few shares to fund more growth, and might well be in a position to borrow cheaply.

 If you would prefer to check out another company with better fundamentals, then do not miss this free list of interesting companies, that have HIGH return on equity and low debt or this list of stocks which are all forecast to grow.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email firstname.lastname@example.org.